Why should you consider spending a decent stack of money on a burr coffee grinder?

 What’s To Love About The Rancilio Rocky?

-Basically the Rocky grinder has excellent grind consistency especially for the finer grinds required for espresso.
+Basically the Rocky grinder has excellent grind size consistency especially for the finer grinds required for espresso.
 This is due to the commercial size and quality of the burrs, and the quality make of the machine.
-We have used this grinder along both an entry level (<$500) and a mid level (>$500) espresso machine and have found it to be more than capable for the task.
+We have used this coffee grinder along both an entry level (<$500) espresso machine and a mid level (>$500) espresso machine and have found it to be more than capable for the task.

 It is worth noting that as with many other grinders some users have found it to not deal so well with the exceptionally coarse grind size that some people use for French Press.